Elizabeth-Gao/Coin-classifier/README.md

 # Coin-classifier
- Add short description of project here > The Coin-classifier detects different US coins (pennies, dimes, quarters, nickels) and identifies them.
-This is used for children just learning about coins, but it can also be used for other purposes too.
+The Coin-classifier detects different US coins (pennies, dimes, quarters, nickels) and identifies them.
+This is used for children just learning about coins, but it can also be used for other purposes.

 ![add image descrition here](direct image link here)